Jake E. Lee: Personal life

 In 2024, ex-Badlands bassist Greg Chaisson said that Lee was suffering from carpal tunnel syndrome in his right wrist and was awaiting to have surgery, which explains why Lee had not played live since 2019.
-However, in a later interview, Lee stated the surgeon clarified he did not actually have carpal tunnel syndrome, and he was now receiving cortisone shots as he no longer had any cartilage remaining in his right hand.
+However, in a later interview, Lee stated the surgeon clarified he did not actually have carpal tunnel syndrome, and he was now receiving cortisone shots because he no longer had any cartilage remaining in his right hand.

-On October 15, 2024, Lee was shot multiple times while walking his dog early in the morning in Las Vegas and survived in an incident that authorities believe to be "completely random".
-In detailed social media updates made in late October through November, Lee explained that he confronted a group of masked men attempting to steal his neighbor's motorcycle.
-After failing to deter them, they opened fire on Lee and fled the scene.
-Police were called by another neighbor who heard the shots.
-Lee was then rushed to Sunrise Hospital & Medical Center and placed in their intensive care unit.
-Despite being shot multiple times, none of his wounds were life-threatening.
+On October 15, 2024, Lee was shot while walking his dog early in the morning in Las Vegas and survived.
+In detailed social media updates made in late October through November, Lee explained that he had confronted a group of masked burglars attempting to steal his neighbor's motorcycle.
+He had failed to deter them, and they opened fire on him and fled the scene.
+Lee was then rushed to Sunrise Hospital & Medical Center where he later made a full recovery.